gonsie/gonsie.github.io/_posts/2012-10-12-how-to-read-a-book.md

 This requires two steps: a step dealing with the language as such, and a step beyond the language to the thought which lies behind it.
 If language were a pure and prefect medium for thought, these steps would not be separate.

+Note: This is further complicated by the fact that language and word usage changes over time.
+Translated works only make matters worse.

+> The most important words are those which give you trouble.

+First, try to determine whether the word has one or many meanings.
+If it has many, try to see whether they are related and how.
+Finally, note the places where the word is used in one  sense or another, and see if the context gives you any clue to the reason for the shift in meaning.
+Distinguish between the author's technical *vocabulary* and his analytical *terminology*.

+This only touches on the use of words and terms.
+To go further:
+- literal vs. metaphorical use
+- abstract vs. concrete words
+- proper vs. common names
+- defining words vs. defining things
+- "the emotive use of words"

 ### Chapter 11: What's the Proposition and Why

 ### Chapter 12: The Etiquette of Talking Back
 ### Chapter 13: The Things the Reader Can Say
 ### Chapter 14: And Still More Rules